EMBRYOPSIDA Pirani & Prado

 GINKGOACEAE Engler Back to Ginkgoales

 Evolution: Divergence & Distribution.
 For the phylogeography of Ginkgo biloba, see Gong et al. (2008).
-Ecological evidence suggested to C. Q. Tang et al. (2012) that wild populations still persist.
+Ecological evidence suggested to C. Q. Tang et al. (2012) that wild populations still persist, while Y.-P. Zhao et al. (2019) suggested that there were three main populations in China that had separated within the last half million yeras or so.

 Ecology & Physiology.
 In the Late Cretaceous-Miocene Ginkgo was a common plant of disturbed streamside habitats, growing along relief/abandoned channels and unstable crevasse splays, but not in backswamps; frequent associates included Platanus, Metasequoia and Cercidiphyllum (Royer et al. 2003).
 With its long generation time, great longevity and large seeds it hardly fits current ideas of plants that flourish in such habitats, but conditions in the early Cretaceous may have been quite different from those of today (Royer et al. 2003).